 Most attractions are centrally located and you can easily see most of Sofia by foot.
 Along with food and accommodation, transportation is very affordable.
 A cab to and from the airport should be about 15 lev each way (~ 8 euro).

 The Bulgarian currency (lev) is almost two to one to the euro, making Sofia a very affordable city escape.
 Dinner for two with drinks and an appetizer was never more than 50 lev and the most expensive cocktails we got were 15 lev.

-I’m usually Team Airbnb all the way, but lately I’m starting to be a hotel convert (I was really missing our hotels in Slovenia).
+I’m usually Team Airbnb all the way, but lately I’m starting to be a hotel convert.
 Of course, the best choice depends on the destination and personal budget.
+We were regretting our decision to stay in an Airbnb in Sofia.
 We ended up having to wait about an hour in the freezing cold because the lock box had been tampered with.
-Also the hot water was also broken for over a day.
-If I could do it again, I’d check into Sense Hotel Sofia or Grand Hotel Sofia.
+The hot water was also broken for over a day.
+If I could do it again, I’d check into Sense Hotel Sofia for light filled modern rooms.

 We had dinner our first night at Rakia Raketa Bar.
 Rakia is pretty strong for me, but you should at least get one to sample the Balkan specialty.

 Have an early lunch on the main pedestrian street, Vitosha Blvd.
 Shtastliveca might seem a bit touristy, but this place is always busy and they’re Bulgarian version of shakshuka was memorable.

 Made in Blue had a cozy, inviting atmosphere along with really fresh, home cooked meals.
 I couldn’t decide what to get because everything on the menu looked delicious (so I got two things)!